abdrahmansoltan/Learning-Notes/JavaScript/05-ASYNC.md

 - in `event loop` :
   - `callback functions` that are coming from **promises** go to **microTasks queue** not the `callback queue`.
   - **microTasks queue** has priority over **callback queue** in `event loop`
+- Promises, web-api, the callback & microTasks queue, and event-loop are all part of the **browser** not `javascript` and enable us to write `asynchronous` code in `javascript` (non-blocking applications)

 ---